ggkoolman/PowerAutomate/crud-sharepoint-rest-api/README.md

 ## Summary

 This sample solution covers CRUD operations when using SharePoint REST API inside Power Automate.
+It is intended to serve as a valuable reference for interacting with the SharePoint REST API within Power Automate.

 ## Flows